M1 (Copenhagen Metro): Other expansions

+Future lines and expansions

 Service

 The system operates continually (24/7) with a varying headway throughout the day.
 During rush hour (07–10 and 15–18), there is a four-minute headway.
 During Thursday through Saturday night (24–05), the headway is fifteen minutes, and other nights it is twenty minutes on all sections of the metro.
 At all other times, there is a six-minute headway.
 On the section shared with M2, there is half the headway (except during night on weekdays).
 Travel time along the whole line is 23 minutes, with the section from Vestamager to Nørreport taking 14 minutes and from Nørreport to Vanløse taking 9 minutes.

 Two stations, one north and one south of Ørestad, are planned and will be opened when Ørestad is fully developed.
 They will be located approximately halfway between Bella Center and Ørestad, and Ørestad and Vestamager.
 Possible names are Ørestad Nord and Ørestad Syd.